Maximizing M&A Success through Enterprise Architecture

 Business Model Technology Fit (BMTechFit) Evaluation

 The merger and acquisition evaluation checklist is adapted to TOGAF’ enterprise architecture development model (ADM).
 Each step is interdependent with the larger planning process.
-Although each company will probably not need to cover every step it is useful to review all of these steps at least once each planning cycle AND when considering a merger or acquisition.
+Each company will probably not need to cover every step.
+However, it is useful to review all of these steps at least once each planning cycle.
+This is also important when considering a merger or acquisition.

 A planning checklist is provided below emphasizing the evaluation of the company’s combined enterprise architecture fit.